codingdodia/ATM_Socket_Program/README.md

   - Keep messages small and run client/server on the same host (reduces chance of splitting).
   - Or use the updated client implementation that catches JSON errors and treats non-JSON as plain text (recommended).

-## Recommended improvements (next steps)

-1. Framing: send a 4-byte length prefix before JSON payloads so the receiver can read exactly one message at a time.
-Example pattern: pack length with `struct.pack('!I', len(payload))`, then send header+payload.
-Receiver reads 4 bytes, unpacks length, then reads length bytes.
-2. Always send JSON (server sends, client replies) so both sides have a well-defined data format.
-Alternatively, keep the current plain-text replies but document it clearly.
-3. Add simple tests and a small script that demonstrates a full deposit/withdraw flow automatically.

 ## Files